Skip to content

 Do I need a permit to wild camp at Loch Lomond?

 Only if you're camping inside one of the four designated Camping Management Zones between 1 March and 30 September.
 The zones cover specific lochside strips — not the whole national park.
 Outside the zones or outside the season, standard Scottish Outdoor Access Code rules apply and wild camping is free.
-A permit costs £4.50 per tent per night and is booked at lochlomond-trossachs.org.
+A permit costs £4.50 per tent per night (2026 rate) and is booked at lochlomond-trossachs.org.

 How much is a Loch Lomond camping permit?